This material is intended for clinicians and vestibular scientists. See also: bedside version -- HIT test

 Bottom line regarding what is VHIT good for:

 At this writing (9/2016), we think that the main use of the VHIT device is to determine how well compensated patients are to known unilateral or bilateral vestibular loss.
 We also see it as a good "tie breaker" when there is disagreement between ENG and rotatory chair.
 Something to add on, not a replacement.
+We also think that the VHIT is an excellent method of diagnosing bilateral vestibular loss, perhaps superior to the rotatory chair test, which has suppression as a problem.

 We think that the initial diagnosis of unilateral vestibular loss will likely be made by the time-tested ENG device in the lab, and by simple clinical signs (vibration, HSN) at the bedside.
 Bilateral loss will continue to be diagnosed with the rotatory chair, as VHIT can miss well compensated bilateral weakness.